Nikolai10/PerCo/README.md

 Global conditioning: "two parrots standing next to each other with leaves in the background".
 ```

-More visual results can be found [here](./res/doc/figures).
+More visual results can be found [~~here~~ coming soon](./res/doc/figures).

 ## Quantitative Performance

 In this section we quantitatively compare the performance of PerCo (SD v2.1) to the officially reported numbers.
-All models were trained using a reduced set of optimization steps (15k).
+All models were trained using a reduced set of optimization steps (50k).
 Note that the performance is bounded by the LDM auto-encoder, denoted as SD v2.1 auto-encoder.

-We generally find that PerCo (SD v2.1) provides competitive results with PerCo (official) for the ultra-low bit-rate setting (0.0019bpp), both in terms of distortion (MS-SSIM, LPIPS) and perception (FID, KID).
-As we approach the higher bit-rates, we observe that the performance gap grows - this could indicate that the use of local features produced by our [hyper_encoder_v2](/src/hyper_encoder_v2.py) has not yet reached its full potential.
-We believe that investigating different architectures (e.g. based on [SwinT-ChARM](https://openreview.net/pdf?id=IDwN6xjHnK8)) is a promising direction for future work.
-Also note that PerCo (official) was trained using 5 epochs (9M training samples / batch size 160 * 5 epochs = 281250 optimization steps) vs. 15k steps, which roughly corresponds to 5%.
+Note that PerCo (official) was trained using 5 epochs (9M training samples / batch size 160 * 5 epochs = 281250 optimization steps) vs. 50k steps, which roughly corresponds to 18%.

 We will continue our experiments and hope to release more powerful variants at a later stage.